KopiasCsaba/ccp_audio_system_manual/README.md

-# CCP Audio system manual
+# CCP Audio, Video & Media ministry manual

 This repository contains labels, manuals and documentation on our audio gear, and it's usage.